vgoes19/SimpleForm-Flutter/README.md

 # Simple Form With Flutter

-This is a simple form made with flutter, having funcionalities:
+This is a simple form made with flutter, having funcionalities how fields verification and listing card with component items of contact.
- - fields verification
- - listing card with component items of contact.
- - persist data CRUD of contacts with sqflite

 ## Images